jankrepl/jankrepl.github.io/_posts/2018-07-11-creating-animations-with-MCMC.md

 ### Remarks

 For multimodal distributions Metropolis-Hastings might get stuck in certain regions.
-This is a very common problem and can be tackled by changing of the proposal or sampling more/longer chains.
+This is a very common problem and can be tackled by changing the proposal or sampling more/longer chains.
 Naturally, we can also venture into the wild and use some other samplers.

 If you want to dig deeper and see the source code check this [**notebook**](https://github.com/jankrepl/creating-animations-with-MCMC/blob/master/main.ipynb).